Matthew-Holmes/FlowerDodec/README.md

 ### 2. Recreating the original

 Recreating the original provided understanding of how to generate the geometry, what sort of classes to use, and how to exploit the symmetries of the polyhedra to optimise efficiency.
 I used similar methods to a previous java implementation found at https://github.com/kevin-shannon/3D-FlowerBox.
-However I outsourced more work to the vetex shader to avoid having to refill the Vertex Buffer Object used (VBO).
+However I outsourced more work to the vertex shader to avoid having to refill the Vertex Buffer Object used (VBO).

 #### Custom vertex shader